purple-produce-assortment.

 4. Can I make this in an air fryer?

-Absolutely!
-Air fry at 350°F (175°C) for 5–8 minutes, shaking the basket halfway through.
-It is actually the most efficient way to get a consistent crunch.
+Yes!
+Air fry at 350°F (175°C) for 5–8 minutes, shaking halfway for even crispiness.

-5. How do I get the “earthy” smell out of beet peels?
+5. How do I get the earthy smell out of beet peels?

-Leave a Comment
+Leave a Reply